List of best-selling albums

 Groupings are based on different sales benchmarks, the highest being for claims of at least 40 million copies, and the lowest being for claims of 20–29 million copies.
 Albums are listed in order of number of copies sold.
-If two or more artists have the same claimed sales, they are then ranked by certified units and thereafter by the artist's first name.
+If two or more artists have the same claimed sales, they are then ranked by certified units and thereafter by the artist's last name.
 Markets' order within the table is based on the number of compact discs sold in each market, largest market at the top and smallest at the bottom.